MiaGobble/seam-docs/docs/Tutorials/learning-basics.md

 })
 ```

-Near the top of the script, where we delcared our Seam things, let's also import `Children` and `From`, which we will use next.
+Near the top of the script, where we delcared our Seam things, let's also import `Children`, which we will use next.

 ```lua
 local Seam = require(ReplicatedFirst.Seam)